Frzx2/SkyBall/README.md

 Or u input a number like 20,14 it will take as percent(they cant go higher than 100) eg: i input an amount of 1M and percent as 10 it will give a tax of 20k and profit of 100k and price of 880k and same for profit amount if u enter profit amount as 100k
-This Program is still very early stage so bugs are expected.. hav fun lowballing :)
+This Program is still very early stage so bugs are expected.. hav fun lowballing :) for all the person who read that that was useless this app is just a stupid bad calculator!(6/23/2025)